trek-view/basecamp/_posts/2022-02-18-keeping-gopro-max-warm-extend-battery-life.md

 <img class="img-fluid" src="/assets/images/blog/2022-02-18/gopro-max-sock.jpg" alt="GoPro MAX Screen cover" title="GoPro MAX Screen cover" />

-The final touch comes courtesy of my mum.
+The final touch comes courtesy of my mum, Alison Greenwood.
 In order to provide some minimal protection for the screen from the elements she offered to sow up a sock that is just thin enough (about 1mm) to avoid obstructing the lenses field of view whilst offering a small amount of insulation and protection for the screen.

 ## Why I use this setup for skiing